-Our talented, bright, and caring staff serve as ideal role models for campers.
+Our camp staff are caring, creative, responsible, and ideal role models for campers.
 Staff are carefully screened, well-trained, and often come back for many summers.
 Many are homegrown and understand the value of camp from their own experiences.
 All staff are required to obtain CPR, First-Aid, and AED certifications.
 Many are also lifeguard certified.
-All staff go through a rigorous week-long training at camp that covers managing group dynamics, addressing homesickness, practicing safety procedures and using techniques for ensuring a positive experience for all campers.
+All staff go through a rigorous training at camp that covers managing group dynamics, addressing homesickness, practicing safety procedures and using techniques for ensuring a positive experience for all campers.
 All staff receive periodic in-services and reviews to ensure consistent quality leadership.

 Health and Safety

 Our Waterfront Director leads a ‘swim check’ at the beginning of every session where each camper receives a colored band signifying their swimming abilities.
 Campers are only allowed to swim in designated areas based on their skill level.
 Campers are allowed to retest throughout the week.
-We utilize a buddy system so all campers check in with another camper and must remain with that camper until they leave the swim area.
-During swim time we have buddy checks every 5 minutes, which ensures that campers remain within reach of their buddies.
+Our waterfront is supervised by a team of Lifeguards.
+During swim time we utilize a buddy system so all campers check in with another camper and must remain with that camper until they leave the swim area.
+We have buddy checks every 5 minutes, which ensures that campers remain within reach of their buddies.

 Camp Manitou is accredited by the American Camp Association (ACA).
 This is a governing body that we choose to be a part of to help us ensure consistent and quality operations.
 The ACA establishes a high level of standards that covers all areas of camp operation including health procedures, quality programming, and safe facilities.
-The ACA provides education and resources as well as an on-site review every three years.
+The ACA provides education and resources as well as an on-site reviews.